pmbstyle/Alice/README.md

 ## Features

 - 🗣️ **Voice recognition**
-  Speak to Alice using voice with fast Voice Activity Detection (VAD), transcribed via OpenAI's gpt-4o-transcribe or Groq's whisper-large-v3 API.
+  Speak to Alice using voice with fast Voice Activity Detection (VAD), transcribed via OpenAI's `gpt-4o-transcribe` or Groq's `whisper-large-v3 API`.

 - 💬 **Text-to-speech**
-  Alice responds with natural-sounding speech using OpenAI's TTS API.
+  Alice responds with natural-sounding speech using `OpenAI's TTS` API.

 - 🖼️ **Image recognition & Image generation**
-  Capture screenshots and let Alice interpret them using OpenAI's Vision API.
-Generate images using OpenAI gpt-image-1.
+  Capture screenshots and let Alice interpret them using OpenAI's `Vision API`.
+Generate images using OpenAI `gpt-image-1`.

 - 📝 **Memory system**
   All Alice interactions are stored in a local database, allowing her to remember past conversations and facts.